TheOneHyer/aspgen/README.md

 random to guarantee a hacker must resort to a brute fore attack.
-Passwords generated via heuristics such as using sequences of letters or numbers, using words relevant to your life, or altering words with leet are inherently weak as they give hackers a method to quickly guess your password.
+Passwords generated via heuristics such as using sequences of letters or numbers, using words relevant to your life, or altering words with l33t are inherently weak as they give hackers a method to quickly guess your password.
 For secure passwords, only completely random passwords suffice.
-As such, aspgen generates passwords by randomly selecting each character or word of your password from a set of available characters using your operating system's entropy generator.
+As such, aspgen generates passwords by randomly selecting each character or word of your password from a set of available characters/words using your operating system's entropy generator.

 Once a hacker resorts to brute force attack, the security of a password relies on the possible number of passwords generated by a given method.